rhobot/amazon-reload-balance/README.md

 ## Why did you build this?

 Sometimes you want to automate reloading Amazon balance :)

-In addition, I wanted to try out Nightmare, Vue, and Jest.
+In addition, I wanted to try out Nightmare, Vue, Jest, and no semicolons.

 ## License